FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

             }
         }

-When the interupt is triggered, the ISR is executed.
+When the interrupt is triggered, the ISR is executed.

 #### 3.4.2 Debouncing the Button